-- Players who play the ball after a tackle must do so from the direction of their own goal line and directly behind the tackled player or tackler nearest to their goal line (ie. 'through the gate'). - Both defensive and attacking players must enter 'through the gate' at the tackle. - Arriving players must demonstrate positive intent to stay on their feet.
+- Players who play the ball after a tackle must do so from the direction of their own goal line and directly behind the tackled player or tackler nearest to their goal line (ie. 'through the gate'). - Referees should decide tackle entry based on how the arriving player enters, not how they exit.
+A player who comes from depth and cleans on slight angle is acceptable.
+A player with no depth who removes a 'threat' from side is unacceptable.

+- Arriving players must demonstrate positive intent to stay on their feet.
 'Plane taking off' is acceptable.
-'Plane landing' is not acceptable.

-- Attacking players must arrive supporting their own body weight and not deliberately go to ground to seal possession or deny a contest. - A player who is supporting the ball carrier, or who then goes to ground with the ball carrier in or following a tackle must roll away, or get to their feet and be supporting their weight on their feet. - Such players cannot stay on top of the ball (often with hands on the ground) to deny a contest for possession.
+'Plane landing' (to seal possession or deny a contest) is not acceptable. - A player who is supporting the ball carrier, or who then goes to ground with the ball carrier in or following a tackle must roll away, or get to their feet and be supporting their weight on their feet. - Such players cannot stay on top of the ball (often with hands on the ground) to deny a contest for possession.